 - Ilaria Nardello (EMBRC)

 - Erko Stackerbrandt (MIRRI)

-- Ibon Cancio (Univeristy of the Basque Country)
+- Ibon Cancio (University of the Basque Country)

 - Michael Thorndyke (University of Gothenburg)

-Following an eligibility check, the Access Officer assigns the Project proposals over the USP members given their particular expertise on the topic of the project.
-Each Project proposal is evaluated by two USP members, one from the Executive Board as well as one from the Advisory Board or from the External Member group.
+Following the Eligibility check, the Access Officer assigns the Project proposals over the USP members given their particular expertise on the topic of the project.
+Each Project proposal is evaluated by two USP members.
 The final score of a Project proposal is the sum of the marks of the two evaluators.
-If the two evaluators’ scores differ by more than 2 points, a third member (from the Advisory Board or the External members group) evaluates the Project Proposal.
+If the two evaluators’ scores differ by more than 2 points, a third member evaluates the Project Proposal.
 The final score will then be the sum of the two closest evaluators’ scores.
 The Access Officer will rank the Project proposals based on the final scores.

 The USP evaluates Project Proposals according to three criteria: